jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ## Citations

 Every file of a LaTeX project is parsed to look for bibliography resources, either directly in a `thebibliography` environment or given by the `bibliography` or `addbibresource` commands or variants of them.
-If some of these resources are located outside the project directly, you need to list them in [`latex-workshop.latex.additionalBib`](#latex-workshoplatexadditionalBib).
+If some of these resources are located outside the project directly, you need to list the directories where to look for them in [`latex-workshop.latex.bibDirs`](#latex-workshoplatexbibDirs).
 When loading the extension, the files listed in `latex-workshop.latex.additionalBib` are set up for watching if they exist and then thanks to the watching process any modification to these files are visible inside the extension.
 No need to restart/reload vscode.

 Then, when citation commands like `\cite` and its derivatives are automatically completed with bibliography entries found in the various resources.